DiogoRibeiro7/nosql-databases-labs/README.md

 By completing these labs, you should be able to:

 * Understand the key differences between relational and NoSQL databases.
-* Design schemas for document, key–value, column-family, and/or graph databases.
+* Design schemas for document, key-value, column-family, and/or graph databases.
 * Implement typical operations: CRUD, indexing, aggregation, and simple analytics.
 * Reason about consistency, replication, and sharding in NoSQL systems.
 * Evaluate trade-offs between modeling choices and query performance.